 What if I am not equipped properly?

 If you are wintering down in Spain or ‘popping through the Alps’ and drive through an area where winter tyres or snow chains are mandatory without complying with the above, you may be stopped by the authorities and fined €135.
-You may also not be able to continue your journey.
+You may also not be able to continue your journey and the vehicle immobilised.

 B26 traffic sign